chhuang216/chhuang216/README.md

 ## Featured Projects (In Progress)

 To demonstrate my applied skills and technical breadth, I am building open-source projects using public and synthetic datasets.
-These projects cover real-world workflows in AI, bioinformatics, ETL pipelines, and cloud engineering using tools like Spark, Docker, SHAP, and Streamlit.
+These projects cover real-world workflows in AI, bioinformatics, ETL pipelines, and cloud engineering.

 ### `gene-expression-ai-pipeline`
 Predict disease status from gene expression data using machine learning and SHAP-based explainability.